jedibatman/Backbone.Schema/README.md

   - Option `fromSource` renamed to `source`

 ### 0.3.4
-  - Added option to use the custom culture
+  - Added option to use a custom culture

 ### 0.3.3
   - Fixed serious issue with `model` type